Skip to Main Content

 So, how can Nest make a difference?

-We’ve joined the Farm Animal Investment Risk and Return (FAIRR) initiative, a network of investors managing over $69 trillion, to push companies like Tesco and Sainsbury’s away from intensive livestock production and unsustainable business practices.
+We continue to be a proud member of the Farm Animal Investment Risk and Return (FAIRR) initiative, a network of investors managing over $69 trillion, to push companies like Tesco and Sainsbury’s away from intensive livestock production and unsustainable business practices.

 We think this will help protect their future business model, which in turn feeds profits into your pot.
-It could also open up new sources of revenue, as the rising popularity of non-dairy milks like Alpro and Oatly and meat-alternative Beyond Burgers have shown the plant-based alternative market is ripe for success.
+It could also open up new sources of revenue as the rising popularity of non-dairy milks like Alpro and Oatly and meat-alternative Beyond Burgers have shown the plant-based alternative market is ripe for success.

 Supporting the real Living Wage